Medal of Honor: Vietnam era

-Modern Adjudication
+Modern adjudication

-Current recommendations for valor awards are processed under three basic pathways.
+Recommendations for valor awards are processed under three basic pathways.
 First, a recommendation can originate with a servicemember's chain of command.
 Normally, servicemembers may not self-recommend for awards.
 In cases of chain of command recommendation, each intermediate commander will recommend approval or disapproval, citing "specific reasons when disapproval is recommended."
-The current approval authority for the Medal of Honor is the President of the United States, although in the past this has been delegated to subordinate commanders.
+The approval authority for the Medal of Honor is the president of the United States, although in the past this has been delegated to subordinate commanders.

 If outside of statutory time limitations, another pathway is for a member of Congress to submit a recommendation package for service review under 10 USC 1130, or for Congress to otherwise waive time limitations by statute.
 A third pathway is for award packages that are submitted timely but lost during processing and then later rediscovered, which permits a service secretary to waive time limitations without seeking a congressional waiver.

 Most services first screen submissions at their awards branches.
 For the Army, this entails a review at the Human Resources Command level to determine if the award package is complete according to law and regulation.
 Next, the package is reviewed by the Army Decorations Board.
 Then the Senior Army Decorations Board (SADB) reviews the package—this body "draws its membership from lieutenant generals who serve in the office of the Secretary of the Army and on the Army Staff," and is "responsible for reviewing high level valor awards and making recommendations to the Secretary of the Army."
 The equivalent of the SADB in the Navy is the Navy Department Board of Decorations and Medals (NDBDM), and in the Air Force the Secretary of the Air Force Decorations Board (SAFDB).

 Above the decorations boards a Medal of Honor recommendation goes to the assistant secretary for manpower and reserve affairs, the chief of staff of the service, the service secretary, the secretary of defense, and ultimately the president.